terenzzzz/birdWatching/Readme.md

 ## Features
 - Progressive and Responsive
-- Supports online and offline interaction
+- Supports online and offline interaction and synchronisation
 - Real-time communication between users (Chat)
 - Link to knowledge graph from DBPedia
 - Create/View Sightings